mdolab/MACH-Aero/machAeroTutorials/intro.rst

 **External Software**

-- ICEM CFD or Fidelity Pointwise (for surface mesh generation)
+- Fidelity Pointwise or ICEM (for surface mesh generation)
-- Tecplot (for flow visualization)
+- Tecplot or Paraview (for flow visualization)

 .. note:: The airfoil analysis and optimziation tutorials do not require these external software packages.
     However Tecplot is still required to postprocess the resulting flow field.